"No Win, No Fee. Unless We Win Your Case, You Don't Pay a Penny."

 Bedsores are skin and tissue injuries caused by prolonged pressure.
 Bedsores cause pain and suffering, and yet they are easily preventable.
 Deep bedsores may develop when a patient is neglected for prolonged periods.
 In a nursing home or hospital, bedsores should not be considered acceptable.
 Untreated bedsores can result in sepsis, osteomyelitis, and in the worst cases, death.

 You should immediately take action if you discover that your loved one in a facility has a bedsore.
 You should immediately report to the doctor or head nurse any pressure sores you notice on your loved one.
 You should take photos of the bedsore and make a list with the names and contact information for all the doctors and nurses who have examined it.
-If your loved one has developed bedsores in a nursing home, you can contact us at (929) 274-8000 for a free consultation with one of our nursing home negligence lawyers.
+If your loved one has developed bedsores in a nursing home, you can contact us at (929) 274-8000 for a free consultation with one of our bedsores lawyers.

 While there is no single cause of nursing home abuse, it can often be traced back to the corporate institutionalization of elderly care and staff and training issues.